 Rafsanjani served as president during 1989-1997, elected soon after Ayatollah Khomeini's death in June of 1989.
-Rafsanjani was succeeded by the reformist Mohammad Khatemi who won landslide victories in the elections of 1997 and 2001.
-With support from Khamene'i, hardliners marginalized Khatemi and regained the sway they held when Ayatollah Khomeini was alive.
+Rafsanjani was succeeded by the reformist Mohammad Khatemi, who won landslide victories in the elections of 1997 and 2001.
+With support from Khamene'i, hardliners marginalized Khatemi and regained political predominance.
 Conservatives won 155 out of the 290 Majles seats in the February 20, 2004, Majles elections, in large part because the COG disallowed 3,600 reformist candidates.

 2005 Presidential Election.
 The COG narrowed the field for the June 2005 presidential elections to eight candidates (out of the 1,014 persons who filed to run).
 The major candidates were Rafsanjani, Ali Larijani, Mohammad Baqer Qalibaf, and Tehran mayor Mahmoud Ahmadinejad.
-With 21% and 19.5%, respectively, Rafsanjani and Ahmadinejad, who apparently had the tacit backing of Khamene'i, moved to a runoff on June 24, which Ahmadinejad won with 61.8% to Rafsanjani's 35.7%.
-During Ahmadinejad's first term, which began in August 2005, splits widened between Ahmadinejad and other conservatives.
-In the March 2008 Majles elections, some conservatives banded together in an anti-Ahmadinejad bloc.
+With 21% and 19.5%, respectively, Rafsanjani and Ahmadinejad, who apparently had the tacit backing of Khamene'i, moved to a runoff on June 24, which Ahmadinejad won 62% to 36%.